-Income decreased in 2023-24 due to returning £43k of unused 2022-23 High Performance Staffing investment to sportscotland and a drop in competition income, including a 37% fall in Nationals event gate income.
-Membership income also fell by £6k.
-Despite this, we received an additional £20k from sportscotland outside our investment agreement.
+Income decreased in 2023-24 due to returning \pounds 43k of unused 2022-23 High Performance Staffing investment to sportscotland and a 7% drop in competition income.
+Membership income also fell by \pounds 6k.
+Despite this, we received an additional \pounds 20k from sportscotland outside our investment agreement.